Based Sunshine Coast QLD Australia

 People often lie about the future because they just don’t know/care!

-When you use the word “would” you are attempting to validate your solution.
+When you ask the question “would you”, are you are falling into the trap of attempting to validate your solution.
 Remember Lean Startup is all about validating a problem.
+Once you have done enough “talking with customers” to obtain decent statistics you can tweak/pivot your technical solution to fit the customers’ problem.

-So that is the GUTS of LEAN STARTUP!
+So that is my version of the GUTS of CUSTOMER DISCOVERY!

-Ask any EiR, they have been through lean startup time and time again, even before it was called lean startup.
+Ask any EiR, having been through lean startup time and time again, even before it was called lean startup, they will be a convert.

 Sure it is nuanced with different business/revenue models, go to market options and supply chain strategies to test, and each innovation conversion is different.

-But if you follow this advice you give yourself the best chance of developing a solution that somebody cares enough about to test with you as an early adopter CUSTOMER and then buy from you.
+But if you follow the advice and trust the process, then you give yourself the best chance of developing a solution that somebody cares enough about to test as an early adopter CUSTOMER and then buy from you.

-And when you can explain your Customer Discovery Process, what did and did not work, how you determined who are your (potential/actual) customers and what they want and why, how you have adpated or even pivoted your solution based on that feedback, then you have demonstrated the holy grail known as “PRODUCT MARKET FIT” and your potential investors will see a market ready scalable startup with a entrepreneurial founder that was (and remains) willing to test assumptions and fail in order to pinpoint success.
+And when you can explain your Customer Discovery Process, what did and did not work, the insights you learned from “Conversations with Customers”, how you determined who potential/actual customers are; and what they want and why, how you have adapted, or even pivoted your solution based on that feedback, then you have demonstrated the lean startup holy grail known as “PRODUCT MARKET FIT” and your potential partners/employees/investors will see a market-ready scalable startup with an entrepreneurial founder that was (and remains) willing to test assumptions and fail in order to pinpoint the pathway to success.